Biosafety Level 2 Plus Lab Preparation and Training

 Your laboratory must be suitable for BLS2 work.
 In practice these features are iterated by the Canadian Biosafety Standard.

 The items appropriate for a BSL2 laboratory are found in the document used for the audit of your BSL2 laboratory space, the Combined Checklist.
-To ensure that your laboratory complies with this checklist, please contact the Research Compliance Auditor, Carol Carte for help and suggestions.
+To ensure that your laboratory complies with this checklist, please contact the Research Compliance Auditor (link on left) for help and suggestions.